openfga/openfga/docs/security-self-assessment.md

 #### Internal

-Team and users members communicate with each other through the [OpenFGA Discord](https://discord.gg/8naAwJfWN6), a Okta internal Slack channel, and discuss in Github [discussions](https://github.com/orgs/openfga/discussions), Github [issues](https://github.com/openfga/openfga/issues) or [pull requests](https://github.com/openfga/openfga/pulls).
+Team and users members communicate with each other through the #openfga channel in the CNCF Slack community, an Okta internal Slack channel, and discuss in [Github discussions](https://github.com/orgs/openfga/discussions), [Github issues](https://github.com/openfga/openfga/issues) or [pull requests](https://github.com/openfga/openfga/pulls).

 #### Security Email Group